imohitmayank/a_lazy_data_science_guide/docs/natural_language_processing/FlanModels.md

 ## Code

 - The code of inference and finetuning Flan models are very similar to the original models.
-Below we will show inference code for FlanT5, which is similar to the [T5 inference](../natural_language_processing/T5.md#t5-inference).
+Below we will show inference code for Flan-T5, which is similar to the [T5 inference](../natural_language_processing/T5.md#t5-inference).
 - Similarly, if you want to further finetune Flan-T5 for your use case, you can refer [T5 finetuning code](../natural_language_processing/T5.md#t5-finetuning).
+If you are using HuggingFace, then all you need to do is replace the model name to `google/flan-t5-{size}`, where size could be `small`, `base`, `large`, `xl` and `xxl`.

 ### Flan-T5 Inference

-- The following code is referenced from the HuggingFace FlanT5 page [2]
+- The following code is referenced from the HuggingFace Flan-T5 page [2]

 ``` python linenums="1"
 # import